Hernandez’s HR in 9th gives Nats 6-5 win over Cubs

 Ortega tied a franchise record for homers in a game, leading off with a shot to right-center before adding two-run blasts in the sixth and eighth.
 He was the first Cub with a three-homer game since Kris Bryant on May 17, 2019, also against the Nationals.

 Bryant, Javier Báez and Anthony Rizzo were among those traded by Chicago.
 The Nationals dealt away Max Scherzer, Trea Turner and others as part of their roster teardown.
-Those departures mean opportunities for players like Hernandez, a 33-year-old Cuban who only made his major league debut last year and was largely a reserve this season.
+Those departures mean expanded looks for players like Hernandez, a 33-year-old Cuban who only made his major league debut last year and was largely a reserve this season.

+“He’s been up and down a long road to get to the major leagues and he’s just having fun,” Washington manager Dave Martinez said.
+“Whenever he gets an opportunity, he does well.”

 Hernandez led off the ninth with a shot into the left field bullpen off rookie Manuel Rodríguez (0-1).
 Hernandez, who slid into the cleanup spot for the first time this season Saturday, is 11 for 18 with nine RBIs in 10 games since July 17.

+Hernandez’s solo shot in the seventh was his first homer since May 16.

+“I don’t plan on hitting two home runs or any home runs at all,” Hernandez said.
+“There’s times where I feel good up there and I look for a particular pitch and I feel like if I can get that particular pitch, I can take advantage of it and things can happen.
+I feel like that’s kind of what happened today.”

-Ortega had four hits and drove in all five runs for the Cubs, who have lost five of six.
-Ortega hit four home runs in the final two games of the series after belting just five in his previous 190 career games.
+Ortega, batting leadoff, had four hits and drove in all five runs for the Cubs, who have lost five of six.
+Ortega hit four home runs in the final two games of the series after belting just five in his previous 191 career games.

+“He’s on fire,” Cubs manager David Ross said.
+“He’s been such a catalyst at the top for us since moving up there.”

 Ortega hit his first two home runs off Washington starter Erick Fedde, who had little other trouble in six innings.
 He allowed four hits while striking out eight.